All About Fire Tests, Certifications, and More

 - NFPA 701 test method 2 is a large scale test that addresses fabrics with an areal density weighing more than 21 oz/yd2.
 Fabrics such as blackout linings, awnings, and architectural fabric banners or structures are tested with a much larger sample than test method 1 because of how hard it is to predict how a heavier fabric will react when exposed to fire.

 - NFPA 285 – Standard Fire Test Method for Evaluation of Fire Propagation Characteristics of Exterior Non-Load-Bearing Wall Assemblies Containing Combustible Components.

 - NFPA 286 – Standard Methods of Fire Tests for Evaluating Contribution of Wall and Ceiling Interior Finish to Room Fire Growth.

-Some examples of codes that require NFPA 701 certification are:
+Examples of codes that require NFPA 701 certification:

 The NFPA 241 is the Standard for Safeguarding Construction, Alteration, and Demolition Operations.

 Section 22.214.171.124.1 of NFPA-101 states that combustible scenery of cloth, film, vegetation (dry) and similar materials are to meet the requirements of NFPA 701.